lakshma/lakshma.github.io/_posts/2015-05-19-solid-design-principle.md

 software.

 S ingle Responsibility Principle

-I dentifying classes based on responsibilities in the context of current application **O** Open-Closed Principle
+:	Identifying classes based on responsibilities in the context of current application O pen-Closed Principle
 :	Identifying abstractions
 L iskov substitution principle
 :	Review implementations that don't really fit the abstraction, rather are look alikes.
 Create specific abstractions or classes based on the need.